pierre-rouleau/usrhome/readme.rst

 -----------------------------------------------------------------

-By setting the value of ``USRHOME_TRACE_SHELL_CONFIG`` to 1 inside your ``usrcfg/setfor-shell-tracing.sh`` file you activate USRHOME's shell configuration file tracing.
+By setting the value of ``USRHOME_TRACE_SHELL_CONFIG`` to 1 inside your ``usrcfg/setfor-all-config.sh`` file you activate USRHOME's shell configuration file tracing.
 Then when you open a new shell inside a terminal, or create a sub-shell, you can see which file is sourced.

+You can also set the value of ``USRHOME_TRACE_SHELL_CONFIG`` to the name of a file located inside an existing directory.
+That activates the tracing to the shell stdout as for the value ``1`` but it also activates storing the trace lines inside the specified file.

 With all usrcfg files existing, this is what you'd see from macOS that uses the Z Shell as the default shell when you open a new terminal and then create a